 Overview

 Students participate in weekly, 50-minute classes led by Dr. Janice LaMarre.
-The have access to practice videos (over to the right, on this page).
-Students will perform at the end of first and second semesters, in class, in an informal setting with snacks after.
+They have access to practice videos (all under ‘Daily Work’).
+Students will perform in class, in an informal setting with snacks after, and in formal recitals.
 Based on the current students enrolled, the classes are going to be amazing!
+You can see part of our Christmas recital here, and most recent in-class recital here.

 Getting Started with Violin!